JoseBlancoSiles/reddit-API/README.md

 - OS: Ubuntu

 ## Requisites
-- AWS account (free tier might be not be enough to train the model)
+- AWS account
 - Reddit developer account
 - GitHub account

 ## Sample output
 ![Alt text](/images/reddit-dashboard.JPG)

 ## Improvement
 No project is perfect, neither is mine.
 There is still a lot of room to improvement in this project, but eventually you need to reduce the scope of it.
 How can I make this better?

-1. Docker and Terraform - It makes easier to deploy and share infraestructure as code.
+1. Terraform - It makes easier to deploy and share infraestructure as code.
 Besides, it automates the boring stuff of element creation in AWS.
 2. More data in Redshift - Was limited due to AWS free tier.
 3. Cluster EMR for Spark - Same reason as above.